awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-quicksight-dataset-resourcepermission.md

 ## Properties<a name="aws-properties-quicksight-dataset-resourcepermission-properties"></a>

 `Actions`  <a name="cfn-quicksight-dataset-resourcepermission-actions"></a>
-The IAM action to grand or revoke permisions on
+The IAM action to grant or revoke permisions on
 *Required*: Yes
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)